 With the Eagles trailing 32-33 with just over two minutes to play in the game, the Eagles faced a third-and-seven.
 Foles hit Zach on a slant route and No. 86 took care of the rest.
 Zach beat Devin McCourty on the play and dove across the goal line to put the Eagles ahead for good and claim the city’s first ever Super Bowl title.

-After a long offseason of parades and celebrity appearances after claiming the Lombardi Trophy, the Zach and his Eagles teammates reported to training camp in July to start working towards defending their Super Bowl championship.
+After a long offseason of parades and celebrity appearances after claiming the Lombardi Trophy, Zach and his Eagles teammates reported to training camp in July to start working towards defending their Super Bowl championship.
 After losing a few talented pieces in the offseason, including Trey Burton and Brent Celek, the Eagles added Dallas Goedert in the draft to complement Zach at tight end.

-Now, Zach is the veteran in the tight end group and his play over the last few seasons have placed even more responsibility on his shoulders, and he responded in 2018 with perhaps his best season to date.
+Now, Zach is the veteran in the tight end group and his play over the last few seasons has placed even more responsibility on his shoulders, and he responded in 2018 with perhaps his best season to date.